Bioconductor/coursehelper/README.md

 <a name="hosting"></a>
 ## Hosting and Administration

-The app is hosted on habu, inside the fhcrc network.
+The app is hosted on an AWS instance called `courses.bioconductor.org`.

 To administer it:

-    ssh www-data@habu
+    ssh www-data@courses.bioconductor.org
-    cd coursehelper
+    cd app

 Your public key should be installed there, if not, please ask.

 The app code lives in [https://github.com/Bioconductor/coursehelper](https://github.com/Bioconductor/coursehelper).

-It is checked out in `www-data`'s  home directory, in `~/coursehelper`.
+It is checked out in `www-data`'s  home directory, in `~/app`.

 The Ruby dependencies of the app are declared in the [Gemfile](Gemfile).